-For both connection and failover connection, there is no difference if an appliance is an audit appliance or not in a G3 (third generation) Imprivata enterprise, or if an appliance is a database appliance or service appliance in a G4 (fourth generation) enterprise.
-Agents connect equally to audit appliances and non-audit appliances in a G3 enterprise, and to database appliances and service appliances in a G4 enterprise.
+For both connection and failover connection, there is no difference if an appliance is a database appliance or service appliance in a G4 (fourth generation) enterprise.
+Agents connect equally to database appliances and service appliances in a G4 enterprise.

 Agent Failover Between Sites